swapnilganvir/mlops_git_demo/README.md

 # mlops_git_demo
- Demonstration of how to get started
+ Demonstration of how to get started with Git.